 How do I meet the health insurance requirement?
 You need real health insurance.
 Travel insurance will not qualify.
 Read detailed instructions here.

 How much health insurance coverage do I need?
-Your health insurance policy must be a zero deductible policy with no co-payments and minimum 30,000 euros of coverage.
+Your health insurance policy must be a zero deductible policy with no co-payments, no waiting periods, and minimum 30,000 euros of coverage.
 It must include routine as well as emergency health care, along with repatriation of mortal remains benefit.
 Read detailed instructions here.

 What is a Medical Certificate and how do I obtain one?
 The Medical Certificate is a signed letter from your doctor stating in very specific terms that you’re not a threat to public health.
-It must be printed on your physician’s letterhead, bear your doctor’s original signature and sealed with his or her physician’s stamp.
+It must be printed on your physician’s letterhead, signed, dated and sealed with his or her physician’s stamp.
 It should be dated no more than 3 months before your appointment.
+If you’re doctor is willing to issue their letter in Spanish, you’ll save yourself a page of translation costs.

 We’ve already had our physicals for the year.
 Do I need to see our doctor(s) again to obtain the certificate?
-If your doctor is willing to date the letter to time with your appointment without requiring another visit, awesome.
-The date on the letter must be no older than 3 months before your application appointment.
-The certificate itself doesn’t need to mention the date of the exam.
+No, so long as your doctor is willing to date the letter so that it’s not older than three months at the time of your appointment.
+There’s no need to mention the date of the exam.
 The date on the letter is all that matters.

 What should the medical certificate include?
-Provide your doctors with this example, taken directly from the consulate’s website.
+Provide your doctor with this example, taken directly from the consulate’s website.
 Ask your doctor to use this exact language.
-If your doctor prefers to use his or her own words, make sure there is some statement specifically referencing that you pose no threats to human health as specified in the International Health Regulations of 2005.
+If your doctor prefers to use his or her own words, that’s fine.
+But make sure their statement specifies you pose no threats to human health per “the International Health Regulations of 2005.”
 Without that language, you may have problems.

 What is meant by “Sufficient Financial Resources?”
 This is the minimum amount of money you are required to possess/earn/receive in order to obtain the Non Lucrative Visa.
-Might be listed on some consulate requirements as Proof of Financial Means, Proof of Recurring Non-Working Income, and a variety of other verbiage.
-For 2018, the minimum required is 25,560 euros annually (or equivalent in US dollars) for the primary applicant and 6,390 euros annually for each dependent applicant.
-The consulate has the right to demand more.
+For 2020, the minimum required posted by the consulate of Houston is 26,333 euros (or equivalent in US dollars) annually for the primary applicant and 6,583 euros annually for each dependent applicant.
+All the other consulates state the equivalent in USD of 25,816 euros annual for primary applicant and 6,992 annually for each dependent.
+The consulate always has the right to ask for additional proof.
 Click here for more information on proving financial means.

 When should I buy plane tickets?
 All consulates recommend waiting until your visa has been approved before booking airfare.
 Depending on your consulate, this will be one of the trickier logistical pieces to manage.
-With the restriction by some consulates to apply no more than 90 days in advance of your desired departure date coupled with a processing time that may vary from a couple weeks to several months, if you wait until the visa is approved, you may be forced to buy your tickets last minute (at a premium price).
+You can’t apply for your visa more than 90 days in advance of your desired departure date.
+But the processing time can take a month or more.
+If you wait until the visa is approved, you may be forced to buy your tickets last minute (at a premium price).
+If you see a good airfare deal while still waiting on your visa, you might just go for it and roll with the punches in the event you’re not approved.

-What is an Apostille: aka Apostille of the Hague, an Apostille Certificate is an official certificate you obtain for government issued documents so they will be legally recognized by and valid in other countries.
-In the US, Apostilles are issue by state government authorities for documents such as marriage and birth certificates, and by federal government authorities for documents such as FBI background checks.
+What is an Apostille: The Apostille of the Hague is an official stamp (certificate) you obtain for government issued documents only.
+The Apostille makes these documents legally recognized for use in other countries.
+In the US, Apostilles for state issued documents, such as marriage and birth certificates, are obtained by that state’s department of state.
+Documents such as FBI background checks, which come from the federal government, get an Apostille from the US Department of State.

 How do I Get an Apostille?
 Find more information and links to both government issuing offices as well as private agencies legally authorized for this service.